dojo/widget-core/README.md

 });
 ```

-If a property has a custom property diff function then it is excluded from the normal catch all `diffProperties` implementation.
+If a property has a custom diff function then it is excluded from the normal catch all `diffProperties` implementation.

 #### Projector